 With a pedestrian life expectancy of 8-13 years, the Great Danoodle’s mortality does not quite rival some of the longest living canines.

-Regardless of life expectancy, it is important to note that a dog’s activity, diet, a mental state of mind and social interaction all play a vital role in increasing the chances for a longer and healthier life.
+Regardless of life expectancy, it is important to note that a dog’s activity, diet, a mental state of mind and social interaction all play a vital role in increasing the chances for longer and healthier life.

 And since the dog is not a self-sufficient creature, this is where the dog owner needs to step up and ensure the dog is properly provided, giving it a fighting chance for a long and healthy existence.